person making latte art

 Step-by-Step

-• Step 4: Start the frother.
-It will begin to whip air into the milk, creating tiny bubbles and transforming it into a rich froth.
+• Step 4: Power up the frother and let it whip air into the milk, building those tiny bubbles into a rich froth.

-• Step 5: Slowly move the frother up and down in the container to ensure all milk is properly frothed.
+• Step 5: Slowly glide the whisk up and down so all the milk gets frothed evenly.

 Expert Tips

-• Always keep the whisk touching the bottom of the container when starting the frothing, this will prevent splashing.
+• Keep the whisk on the bottom of the container when you start, this is the single best trick to avoid splashing.

-• If you want extra frothy and thick foam, you can froth the milk before and after heating it.
+• For extra thick foam, froth the milk once before heating and again after.

 Troubleshooting

-Now, armed with your battery-operated frother and these expert tips, you’re all set to master the technique of frothing milk and enjoy perfectly frothed coffee at home!
+Armed with a cheap frother and these tips, you’re fully set to master frothing milk and enjoy perfectly frothed coffee at home.

-Did you know that frothing milk is not just for coffee lovers?
-In fact, it is also commonly used in making various types of tea, hot chocolate, and even desserts like puddings and custards.
-So, mastering the art of frothing milk opens up a whole world of creamy and delicious possibilities to explore!
+Did you know frothing milk isn't just for coffee lovers?
+It also shows up in all sorts of teas, hot chocolate, and even desserts like puddings and custards.
+Master the froth and a whole world of creamy, delicious possibilities opens up.

 Frothing Method 7: The Whisk and Pot Method